v-finance/cross-python/README.rst

 Terminology
 ===========

-Meson definitions are the following:
+Meson definitions are the following :

  * build machine is the computer that is doing the actual compiling.